Gii1/tiledlayoutlabel/README.md

 - Letter: a), b), c)
 - Numbers: 1), 2), 3)

-The function also accepts custom labels.
+The function also accepts custom labels either as an array of string or a function handle.

 ## Installation